varditomer/ControlIt-backend/README.md

 # ControlIt Server

-ControlIt is a server-side project built with TypeScript, Express.js, Node.js, and MySQL.
-It provides a backend solution for managing control systems.
+ControlIt is a server-side project built with TypeScript, Express.js, Node.js, MySQL and JWT Tokens.
+It provides a backend solution for managing pre-defined users control systems.

 ## Features

-- Authentication and authorization for user access control
+* Authentication and authorization for user access control
-- CRUD operations for managing control systems
+- JWT tokens implementation for highly secure system
+* Account API to view all related partners accounts of a specific user
-- Integration with MySQL database for data persistence
+* Integration with MySQL database for data persistence

 ## Prerequisites